Coal-fired power plant

 Out of the total electricity produced, 413MW of traction current will be delivered to Deutsche Bahn’s grid for its railway system.
 The remaining 642MW will be transmitted to the region’s public electricity grid.

-The 50Hz power generated by the plant will be converted into 16.7Hz, which is ideal for the train system, by a traction current converter facility to be constructed along the power station.
+The 50Hz power generated by the plant will be converted into 16.7Hz, which is ideal for the train system, by a traction current converter facility to be constructed along with the power station.
 The converted energy will be fed to Deutsche Bahn’s 110kV high-voltage grid.

 A portion of the water vapour will be extracted in the two parts of the low-pressure turbine and a heat exchanger.
 The heat exchanger will transfer the heat energy in the flow line of the district heating network to the district heating water transferring the heat through the district heating system to the customer.